NativeScript/docs-v7/getting-started.md

 Now that you have the login, registration, and list pages complete, you can enhance the app's functionality as a grocery list management tool.
 In the next chapters you'll add functionality such as email validation, social sharing, and more.
 And you'll use one of NativeScript's most useful feature to do so: npm modules.

-> **Tip**: There are several modules that come out of the box with your NativeScript install that we did not have time to cover in this guide—including a [location service](http://docs.nativescript.org/ApiReference/location/HOW-TO), a [file-system helper](http://docs.nativescript.org/ApiReference/file-system/HOW-TO), a [timer module](http://docs.nativescript.org/ApiReference/timer/HOW-TO), a [camera module](http://docs.nativescript.org/ApiReference/camera/HOW-TO), a [color module](http://docs.nativescript.org/ApiReference/color/HOW-TO), and a whole lot more.
+> **TIP**: There are several modules that come out of the box with your NativeScript install that we did not have time to cover in this guide—including a [location service](http://docs.nativescript.org/ApiReference/location/HOW-TO), a [file-system helper](http://docs.nativescript.org/ApiReference/file-system/HOW-TO), a [timer module](http://docs.nativescript.org/ApiReference/timer/HOW-TO), a [camera module](http://docs.nativescript.org/ApiReference/camera/HOW-TO), a [color module](http://docs.nativescript.org/ApiReference/color/HOW-TO), and a whole lot more.
 Make sure to peruse the “API Reference” of the docs, or just look around `tns_modules` to see all of what's available.

 ## Plugins and npm modules